rajrathi/rajrathi/README.md

 # About Me :writing_hand:

-I am Rajeshwar Rathi, a programmer and student at LJMU, London enrolled for MS in Data Science.
+I am Rajeshwar Rathi, a programmer and student at LJMU, Liverpool enrolled for MS in Data Science.
 I am deeply passionate about Machine Learning, Deep Learning and Computer Vision.
 Other than this I love to do competitive programming.
 I aim to do research in Machine Learning which will lead to solve the real-world challenges and help society function better.

 # Let me tell you about my proficiencies :technologist:
 <h2> Langauges & Tools :computer: </h2>